| Editor's Note:

 mixed-use developments and day spas.
 Since 1983 HFD has completed

 more than $600 million of spa development.
+This session will

 provide a general overview for planning, budgeting and marketing